A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Paper 5 (Practical test)Practical investigation across three sciences2h60

-Paper 6 (Alternative to practical)Written paper on practical skills1h60
+Paper 6 (Alternative to practical)Written paper on practical skills1h 30m60

 Good to know

-Core vs Extended The Core route suits students aiming for grades C to G. The Extended route is for students aiming for A* to E. Extended papers contain everything in Core plus additional content, particularly on the more mathematical and abstract parts of chemistry and physics.
+Core vs Extended The Core route suits students aiming for paired grades CC to GG.
+The Extended route formally assesses paired grades A*A* to GG, and Extended is for stronger candidates expected to achieve CC or above.
+Extended papers contain everything in Core plus additional content, particularly on the more mathematical and abstract parts of chemistry and physics.

 What is covered in each science